SaladTechnologies/salad-kitchen-docs/content/docs/guides/getting-started/206-digital-hygiene-and-your-salad-balance.md

 title: Digital Hygiene and Your Salad Balance
 ---

 Sadly, the internet can be a dangerous place.
-While Salad certainly isn’t one of them, there are malicious actors like botnets, hackers, and others who’re after your accounts.
+While Salad certainly isn't one of them, there are malicious actors like botnets, hackers, and others who're after your accounts.
 Salad is a particularly tempting target, as you have Salad Balance held in your account and instant liquidity.

 ---